ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

   <img src="/img/vue-with-typescript/vue-cli-2-selected-features.png" class="image right fit">
 </div>

-We check the TypeScript option, for the purpose of this article we will not look in detail at the other features of this screen and leave on the defaults.
+We check the TypeScript option and for the purpose of this article we will not look in detail at the other features of this screen and leave on the defaults.
 I also checked CSS Pre-processors just because I like SCSS.
 Make sure you have Babel selected, Babel will automatically add multiple pollyfills.
 The pollyfills will help with having backwards compatibility of ECMAScript features.

-### Class-style component syntax
+### Using the class-style component syntax
 <div style="text-align: center;">
   <img src="/img/vue-with-typescript/vue-cli-3-class-style-component-syntax.png" class="image fit">
 </div>

 In the next screen we will get the question if we want class-style component syntax, for which we answer yes.
-With this, we actually install the decorators that can be found in the Vue Class Component package.
+With this, we actually install the decorators that can be found in the [Vue Class Component package](https://github.com/vuejs/vue-class-component).
-You will find an example below the next paragraph and code block.
+We will now explain the difference between using the class-style coomponent syntax and using the classic Vue syntax.

+#### The classic Vue Syntax
 If you do not use the class-style component syntax, your components will look exactly as if you have rendered them with Vue with JavaScript, but with the addition of types:

 ```typescript